Italian pizza shop owner mistakenly sanctioned by Trump: ‘I thought it was a joke’

 A design agency in Porto Torres, Italy, was also removed from the Office of Foreign Assets Control’s Specially Designated Nationals And Blocked Persons List (SDN) without explanation, according to the statement on Wednesday.

 For Bazzoni, the problem was a case of mistaken identity.
-The U.S. government had been interested in an Italian citizen named Alessandro Bazzoni, who they said had been a “core facilitator” of a network designed to help sanctioned Venezuelan state firm PDVSA sell crude oil.
+The U.S. government had been interested in an Italian citizen named Alessandro Bazzoni, whom they said had been a “core facilitator” of a network designed to help sanctioned Venezuelan state firm PDVSA sell crude oil.

 But that Bazzoni was not the same Bazzoni as the Verona pizza shop owner.
 The 45-year-old restaurateur, already facing difficult times due to the pandemic, told Corriere della Sera that the blocking of his account could have been disastrous.